streetsidesoftware/vscode-spell-checker/FAQ.md

 ### _Is the spell checker case sensitive?_

-> The spell checker is NOT case sensitive.
+> Yes, the spell checker is case sensitive.
+It is possible to turn it on/off based upon the file type.
+See: [Turning on Case Sensitive Spell Checking](https://streetsidesoftware.com/vscode-spell-checker/release-notes/releasenotes_v2/#turning-on-case-sensitive-spell-checking)

 ### _What files are excluded by the spell checker?_